English

 “Thank you for everything you have done over my time at Nunnery.
 I thought English was always a weakness of mine but you helped me to realise it was a strength and regain the joy I once had”Year 11 pupil

 Students are actively supported to approach texts creatively and analytically in order to become independent, critical thinkers who can generate their own opinions, viewpoints and perspectives whilst empathising with the opinions of others.
 The myriad of skills required for the study of English helps each student to be able to construct logical arguments; evaluate and examine multiple texts and explore how each text fits into its socio-economic context.
 In conjunction with this, students are encouraged to think creatively and imaginatively and exercise these skills on a regular basis.
-However, whilst key attention is given to reading and writing skills, we also see the promotion of Oracy as an essential skill and regularly, within lessons, provide opportunities to expand their repertoire of both verbal and non-verbal communication to ensure they are prepared for life after school in whatever context that may be.
+However, whilst key attention is given to reading and writing skills, we also see the promotion of oracy as an essential skill and regularly, within lessons, provide opportunities to expand their repertoire of both verbal and non-verbal communication to ensure they are prepared for life after school in whatever context that may be.

 Staffing Structure

-Curriculum Leader: Mrs K Stock
+Curriculum Leader: Mrs K Price

 Email: k.price@nunnerywood.worcs.sch.uk